WASSER2545/PBench/README.md

 # Introduction

-This repository contains the code for our paper "[PBench: Workload Synthesizer with Real Statistics for Cloud Analytics Benchmarking](https://arxiv.org/abs/2506.16379)".
+This repository contains the code for VLDB'25 paper "[PBench: Workload Synthesizer with Real Statistics for Cloud Analytics Benchmarking](https://arxiv.org/abs/2506.16379)".
+In this paper we introduces a new problem of workload synthesis with real statistics, which aims to generate synthetic workloads that closely approximate real execution statistics, including key performance metrics and operator distributions, in real cloud workloads.
+To address this problem, we propose PBench, a novel workload synthesizer that constructs synthetic workloads by judiciously selecting and combining workload components (i.e., queries and databases) from existing benchmarks.

 # Environment